alvinchirchir/wk-name-search/README.md

 ```shell
 $ docker run -p 3000:3000 wk-name-search
 ```
+5. The server should now be running at http://localhost:3000.

+###### API Documentation
+This API is documented using Swagger.
+Swagger provides a user-friendly interface for exploring and testing the API endpoints.
+To access the Swagger documentation:
+1. Start the application.
+2. Navigate to http://localhost:3000/api in your web browser.

+The Swagger documentation includes:
+- A list of all available endpoints
+- Details about each endpoint, including its parameters, responses, and example requests and responses

 ##### Helm Chart Installation
+When installing the application using Helm, an autoscaler is included by default.
+This means that if the CPU process usage exceeds 50% for a single instance, the autoscaler will automatically deploy multiple replicas of the instance, with the minimum number of replicas set to 1 and the maximum number set to 5.
+This ensures that the application can handle increased traffic and load without downtime or performance issues.
+Here's how to install the application using Helm.
+Ensure you checkout the load test section to see how to increase CPU usage.

 ###### Requirements
 - A Kubernetes cluster up and running, with kubectl configured and pointing to the cluster.